An Alternative Explanation of the Subud Exercise in Psychological Terms

 time, to become familiar with feelings or signals arising non-conceptually —

-our non-conscious mode practice at prioritising and so influencing attention,
+give our non-conscious mode practice at prioritising and so influencing

-while the conscious mode practises ‘letting go’ — detaching or disassociating
+attention, while the conscious mode practises ‘letting go’ — detaching or

-from all the motivations that it’s usually busy prioritising.
-In the same
+disassociating from all the motivations that it’s usually busy prioritising.
+In

-process, as the newer rationality affords the older one authority to ‘move’ and
+the same process, as the newer rationality affords the older one authority to

-guide the human being, the exercise may diminish some of the acquired
+‘move’ and guide the human being, the exercise may diminish some of the

-misalignments that inhere between the two reality maps.
-The conscious one is
+acquired misalignments that inhere between the two reality maps.
+The conscious

-founded on the non-conscious one.
-While our non-symbolic mode tends to be
+one is founded on the non-conscious one.
+While our non-symbolic mode tends to

-naturally subliminal, calling it an ‘inner’ self seems inappropriate given that
+be naturally subliminal, calling it an ‘inner’ self seems inappropriate given

 Metaphorically, I’d describe it as more of a ‘between the lines’ self.